Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Research Questions

-Second, there is a strategic issue.
+We noted above that systematic differences in values is one potential source of difference in action preferences.
+Additionally, differences may appear due to strategic reporting when providing these action preferences.
 Some content, whether accurate or not, may help to sway public opinion in favor of policies or candidates.
-Raters may report a preference for actions that increase the distribution of content that favors their side.
-Thus, even if there is no difference in overall preferences, we might expect some differences in which items raters prefer platforms to act on.
-Thus, we have:
+Therefore, raters may report a preference for actions that increase the distribution of content favoring their political leaning.
+Even when there is no difference in overall preference for action, we might expect to see differences in which articles raters prefer social media platforms to act on.
+Thus, we ask: